raygun101/MarkupKit/README.md

 <UILabel text="$name"/>
 ```

+Bindings may also be programmatically established by calling the `bind:toView:withKeyPath:` method MarkupKit adds to the `UIResponder` class.

 As with "@", a leading "$" character can be escaped using a caret.
 For example, this markup would set the text of the label to the literal string "$name", rather than creating a binding:

 ```xml